AdaLogics/paper-analyser/README.md

 1. Parsing academic white papers into structured representation
 1. Doing analysis on the structured representations

+The project as it currently stands focuses on the task of taking a list of arbitrary papers in the form of PDFs, and then creating a dependency graph of citations amongst these papers.
+This graph then shows how each of the PDFs reference each other.

+To achieve the above task, various tasks are are needed, e.g. :

+1. parsing the papers to extract citations,
+ 1. Read the PDF files to a format usable in Python
+ 1. Extract (1) title and (2) citations of a given paper
+ 1. For each citation in the paper:
+   1. Extract the (1) title and (2) authors of the citation
+1. Normalise the extracted citations
+1. Do some dependency analysis based on the above citation extractions

 ## Installation
 ```
 git clone https://github.com/AdaLogics/paper-analyser